richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 A condensed node can be expanded to restore the graph to its original state.
 Condensing and expanding implement hierarchy and aid divide-and-conquer strategies.
 Parametric modelers implement this strategy to create new kinds of multi-property nodes, to support copying and reuse of parts of a graph and thus to build user-defined libraries of parametric models.
 See Section 3.3.7 on p.
 45.[4_23-48]

+Parametric systems can make such mathematics active.
+By coding theorems and constructions into propagation graphs and node update methods, designers can experience mathematical ideas at play.[4_23-48]

+A parametric design is a graph.
+Its graph-dependent nodes contain either or both update methods and constraint expressions.
+Both are algorithms and can be changed by users, at least in principle.
+Long practice in using, programming and teaching parametric systems shows that, sooner or later, designers will need (or at least want) to write algorithms to make their intended designs.[4_23-48]

+An algorithm is
+a finite procedure,
+written in a fixed symbolic vocabulary, governed by precise instructions, moving in discrete steps, 1,2,3, ... , whose execution requires no insight, cleverness, intuition, intelligence or perspicuity, and that, sooner or later, comes to an end.[4_23-48]

 ### 复杂系统（complex system）